deejoe/hfoss-wiki/rights-restrictions-licensing-concepts.md

 The Free Software Foundation considers these differences so stark, and their inclusion together under a single term so misleading, as to [recommend never using the term "intellectual property".](https://www.gnu.org/philosophy/words-to-avoid.html#IntellectualProperty)

+The essential question is, why all the fuss about licensing?

+When things are not [born free](https://en.wikipedia.org/wiki/Born_Free), how can we share them with each other and work together on them and with them?

+#### Trade Secrets

+  * Covers whatever one can keep secret
+  * Last for however long you can keep it secret
+  * Often assisted by contracts in the form of non-disclosure agreements (NDA)
+    * If NDA's have an expiry date, this **can** put a limit on how long something can be kept secret
+  * obviously works very differently than copyright on published works
+  * absent copyright or patent restrictions ([cf *state of nature*](https://en.wikipedia.org/w/index.php?title=State_of_nature&oldid=882399986)), this would be the default way of restricting use

+#### Public domain

+  * describes the set of creative works and inventions the use of which is not restricted
+  * how sharing might happen in a **state of nature**
+  * expiry of patents and of copyrights allows those works into the public domain
+  * in US, federal government can't take copyright, so fed works goes straight to public domain
+    * but not for contracted work, cf Bayh-Dole Act, 1980
+  * documenting prior authorship could help against copyright restriction
+  * documenting **prior art** could help against patent restriction

 #### Copyright